tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 });
 ```

-And one more example of how not to return async results to the front end.
+And another more example of how not to return async results to the front end.

 *index.ts*
 ```js